1) What is your budget?

 16) How long do you want this laptop to last?

-17) How much hard drive space do you need; 80GB to 640GB?
+17) How much hard drive space do you need?
 Do you want a SSD drive?

 18) Do you need an optical drive?
-If yes, a CDRW/DVD-ROM, DVD Burner or Blu-Ray drive?
+If yes, a DVD Burner, Blu-ray Reader or Blu-Ray Burner?

 I want a DVD player cd drive and pref but don't need a blue ray reader.

 TechTarget provides enterprise IT professionals with the information they need to perform their jobs - from developing strategy, to making cost-effective IT purchase decisions and managing their organizations' IT projects - with its network of technology-specific Web sites, events and magazines.